Fair Market Value in Real Estate for Tax Purposes

 Fair Market Value is the price that property would sell for on the open market.
 It is the price that would be agreed on between a willing buyer and a willing seller, with neither being required to act, and both having reasonable knowledge of the relevant facts.
 If you put a restriction on the use of property you donate, the FMV must reflect that restriction.

 The concept of fair market value exists within a specific period of time for the transaction to occur.
 The FMV can change if the time period for the transaction changes.
-The fair market value of property is then a fair valuation or assessment of its worth.
+The fair market value of the property is then a fair valuation or assessment of its worth.

 An Example—Gift Taxes